furpocalypse/Registration/js/README.md

 - Build the production bundle with `npm run build`.

+You can add simulated latency with the `DELAY` environment variable like `DELAY=1000 npm start`

 ## Configuration

 - Copy `config.example.json` to `config.json` and edit the settings: